 Big Creepy-Crawlies: Beemla is home to these, much to the away team's horror (and Yuisha'sapparent glee).
 Apparently they were once domesticated, but went feral when their keepers, the bee people, died off hundreds of years before.

 Bridge Bunnies: More than the original, and what's more, other female crew filling in for Yuki whenever she's off-duty or otherwise occupied.

 Broken Pedestal: In episode 23, Dessler shows his true colors by abandoning the Gamilas capital when Yamato attacks and proceeds to perform a Colony Drop on his own capital, not caring about the people he had left behind.
 The Gamilans still on the ground are understandably not very happy about this after the Yamato saves them.

-The Yamato's ability to fire both lasers and regular explosive shells from its cannons plays a critical role in the final episode.
+The Yamato's ability to fire both lasers and regular explosive shells from its cannons plays a critical role in the penultimate episode.

 In episode 25, a brief scene shows a Cosmo Zero's weapons stripped for repair.
 Later in the same episode one of the cannons makes another appearance...used as an improvised infantry weapon to repel boarders.

 The Chessmaster: Dessler is even more so in this incarnation.
 Just to strengthen the impression, he's usually shown playing a Gamilas variation on the game (against an unseen opponent, implied to be Starsha).